writerthethinker1/testing-blog/_posts/2019/Dec/2019-12-31-Math-Theories.md

 ---

 This wraps up the thought organization in math and the like.
 It's very reductionist and a strength in one area aids in others.
 You might have seen so when you see geometry used in most branches of math or perhaps when making a miscalculation in a computation that left subsequent computations erroneous---every part or piece was important for the conclusion.
 In a broader sense, the sentences we say run on the same machinery in the mind.
-See you next post!
+See you next post! <i class="fas fa-meteor"></i>

 (づ｡◕‿‿◕｡)づ